Strava 2025 Year in Sport Report: Apple Watch Dominates, COROS Fastest Growing, Gen Z Gear Trends

 Take Out

-To me, it seems that we are now seeing a shift in how tech is used in consumer sports.
+We are now seeing a shift in how tech is used in consumer sports.
 The key brands are somewhat consolidating their positions, but emerging threats will remain ever-present.
-Tech is being used across more diverse sports, but is still most commonly used in the most accessible sport of all – running.
-Women and younger demographics will continue to change traditional patterns of tech usage
+Tech is being used across more diverse sports, but is still most commonly used in the most accessible sport of all — running.
+Women and younger demographics will continue to change traditional patterns of tech usage.

 Reader-Powered Content